RatatoskRagnarok/Coursera_Capstone/final_project/Readme.md

 # Final Capstone Project

-## Hospital Numbers and Covid19 Death Rates
+## London Venue Types and Crime Rates

-A project using Foursquare API and other data sources to determine if Covid19 case fatality rates vary between areas depending on hospitals per capita.
+A project using Foursquare API and other data sources to determine if venue types in London affect crime rates.

-Looking specifically at New York state and Kansas.